pureai-ecosystem/purecpp/community/CONTRIBUTING.md

 ## ✨ Steps to Contribute

-Make sure you have the following packages installed:
+Make sure you have the following:
 - ***GCC/G++ 13.1***
 - ***CMake 3.22+***
 - ***Conan 2***